What is HIV?

 More than 1.2 million people in the U.S. have HIV.
 But one in seven Americans living with HIV don’t even know they have it.
 They’re not getting the treatment they need, and they may be unaware that they are passing HIV to others.

 For the sake of personal and public safety, routine testing is the norm.
 The Centers for Disease control and Prevention (CDC) recommends that everyone who is 13-64 years old get tested for HIV at least once.
 That’s why your doctor may ask you on a routine basis if you want to get tested.
+Even if you are not instructed by your doctor to get tested, you can elect to order your own screening for HIV with our My Lab ReQuest service.
 Of course, HIV testing is always voluntary.
 It’s up to you.

 HIV testing: the only sure way to know